What are Fibroids?

 Abnormal Uterine Bleeding

-Abnormal uterine bleeding is the most common symptom of fibroids, especially when they are located in or near the uterine lining.
-This symptom is often the primary reason women seek treatment for fibroids.
-However, abnormal bleeding can also be caused by other conditions, so it's crucial to undergo a thorough evaluation to identify the exact cause.
+This is the most frequent symptom of fibroids, particularly when they are situated in or near the uterine lining.
+Abnormal bleeding is often the main reason for seeking treatment.
+However, as it can be caused by other conditions (like endometrial cancer or hormonal imbalances), a comprehensive evaluation is important to pinpoint the exact cause.

 Pain and Cramping

-Some women with fibroids experience pain.
-A rapidly enlarging fibroid may outgrow its blood supply, leading to degeneration, which causes pain and cramping.
-Fibroids attached to the uterus by a thin stalk can twist, resulting in severe pain.
-Large fibroids can also make sexual intercourse painful and cause painful menstrual cramps.
+Some fibroids, especially rapidly growing ones, may outgrow their blood supply, causing degeneration, which leads to pain and cramping.
+Fibroids connected to the uterus by a thin stalk can twist, resulting in severe pain.
+Larger fibroids may cause painful menstrual cramps and discomfort during sexual intercourse.

-Most women with uterine fibroids do not experience any noticeable symptoms.
+Most women with fibroids do not experience noticeable symptoms and may not require treatment.

 Fibroids can affect fertility